(Emergency, Urgent Care, Clinic, Day Surgery, Testing Visits)

 - Additional family and friends can share their support virtually in a number of ways, including phone calls, text messages, social media, and Skype/Facetime calls.
 If the patient is able to leave the unit (only with approval by their medical team), they can meet additional visitors in the concourse or Family Resource Center.

 If your family situation changes or you are having challenges receiving and providing support for your child, request Social Work assistance.
 When there are domestic/custody issues, social workers may work with families to ensure equitable visitation.

 Sleeping arrangements for those with 24-hour access vary from unit to unit.
 Rooms have a fold-out bed for at least one person.
 Please note: No one may sleep on the floor, as this poses a safety risk to you, your loved one and our staff.
-For help making sleeping arrangements outside of the hospital, please contact Guest Services at 513-636-5009 or toll-free at 888-894-1374 for information about lodging at discounted rates.
+For help making sleeping arrangements outside of the hospital, please contact Concierge Services at 513-636-5009 or toll-free at 888-894-1374 for information about lodging at discounted rates.

 > Read more about Your Rights and Responsibilities

 - Check in at a Welcome Desk upon arrival for a photo name badge.
 Visitors age 16 or older will be asked to show a photo ID.

 - Be healthy—free from fever, cough or colds, or stomach virus symptoms and living with persons who are also healthy.
 Visitors can unintentionally spread germs if someone in their household is ill.